loricooperhdf/test-text/README.md

-# test-text
+# The HDF Grou
-Experimenting with public pages
+Experimenting with public pages - future home of The HDF Group's site.
-# This is a headline
+# # Submit and Review Proposals
-This is where we fill in the content.
-Would this be a workable situation for sharing RFCs and proposals for community involvemnet?
+HDF Community Members can share and review proposals for changes to the file format.